choiwab/portfolio/README.md

 - Deployed on **Vercel**

 ### 🧭 Navigation
-1. Click the menu button on the top left to view the site menu
+1. Click the menu button (three horizontal lines) on the top left to view the site menu
 2. Use the buttons on the top right to access my:
    - GitHub 🐙
    - LinkedIn 💼